Students will explore the diversity of Western Australia’s marine invertebrate animals.

 Like human beings, fish are equipped with the senses of taste, touch, smell, hearing and sight – but they also have other ingenious ways of perceiving their watery world.
 Steve Ireland reports, Western Fisheries article by S. Ireland Nov 2006,

-A Department of Fisheries Activity 1.
+A Fisheries Activity 1.
 Overview Students will learn why fisheries scientists dissect fish and what information can be found from examining the external and internal structure of a fish.
-Students then carry out their own fish dissection,
+Students then carry out their own fish dissection, where they

 Build sandcastles with a difference – students will work in teams to build some popular marine creatures.
 They will learn about various body parts of the creature they build, and the functions of these parts.
 They will also learn about the local area where they are doing the activity and discuss some of the items they find washed up on the beach.

 Referred to as the Indian Ocean Territories (IOTs), the remote location of Christmas Island and the Cocos (Keeling) Islands is the key to their unique and spectacular marine biodiversity.

 At 5,500 kilometres, the Leeuwin Current is the world's longest continuous coastal or boundary current.

 Learn all about Artemia more commonly known as sea monkeys.
 This presentation accompanies the Amazing Artemia Lesson Plan.

 Explore the range of marine habitats found in Western Australia.
 This presentation is a resource related to the "Who Lives Where?"
 Lesson Plan.